 - Create grab-and-go activities or activity stations with all the necessary lesson plans and materials, so teachers can easily plan them into their curriculum.
 Straight-forward, simple lessons can be helpful for teachers new to outdoor teaching.

 - Plan events for just teachers in their School Forest, such as a scavenger hunt, staff strolls in the woods, a staff meeting in a forest gathering spot, or a weekly walk/jog/snowshoe in the forest.
 Such activities will allow teachers to become more familiar with the site and increase comfort.

-- Ask administration to support and promote outdoor teaching and curriculum development to increase teacher buy-in.
+- Ask the administration to support and promote outdoor teaching and curriculum development to increase teacher buy-in.

-- Know the research behind teaching outside and how it increases motivation, knowledge base, and testing scores.
+- Know the research behind teaching outside and how it increases motivation, knowledge base, and test scores.

 - Write a trail guide and map to assist educators.
 Do it yourself, make it a project for students, or hire a writer.
 Mark specific features on the map such as plants, animal homes, or geological features.

 - Post photos or videos of your students learning outside for other teachers to see.
 Use your school's teacher web portal or post in a communal space such as in the teacher's lounge.